ecommerce-y/llm-pseudonymizer/README.md

 ## Overview

-The LLM Pseudonymizer protects your privacy when using external LLM services by:
+The LLM Pseudonymizer partially protects privacy when using external LLM services by:
 1. **Detecting** sensitive entities (emails, URLs, names, organizations) in your text
 2. **Replacing** them with opaque placeholders (e.g., `EMAIL_1`, `PERSON_2`)
 3. **Sending** the sanitized text to the LLM
 4. **Restoring** the original entities in the response

-All sensitive data stays on your machine - only placeholders are sent to external services.

 ## Features